Ripplingsnake12/All-in-one-TDP-RGB-FAN-control/Dual boot setup.md

 Filesystem: FAT32
 Mount point: /boot
 Flags: boot

-Create another partition for root:
+- Create another partition for root:
 Size: At least 20000MiB
 Filesystem: Any, refer Filesystem
 Mount point: /
-Flags:
+Flags: (leave empty)
-- This partition is your main one so set it to use all the remaining space Double check that Install boot loader on: is pointing to /boot ie select the new fat 2048 MB partition you created
+- This partition is your main one so set it to use all the remaining space

+- Double check that Install boot loader on: is pointing to /boot ie select the new fat 2048 MB partition you created to install cachyos

-Reboot to select windows or cachyos hild down volune up button during boot and use dpad and A button to select windows boot manager or Cachyos
+- Reboot to select windows or cachyos hold down volume up button during boot and use dpad and A button to select windows boot manager or Cachyos

 Enjoy!